Oregon Paralegal Career and Salary Guide

 These are volunteer organizations, typically with elected boards, that focus on professional development and networking for a specific geographical location and/or area of law.

-• NALS of Oregon: Holds regularly scheduled meetings, continuing education opportunities, and professional development seminars in an effort to encourage all members to uphold the high standards of the legal profession.
+- NALS of Oregon: Holds regularly scheduled meetings, continuing education opportunities, and professional development seminars to encourage all members to uphold the high standards of the legal profession.

 Additional Resources

-• State of Oregon Law Library Digital Collection: Provides access to primary sources on state and federal law, including historical legal documents and electronic resources.
+- State of Oregon Law Library Digital Collection: Provides access to primary sources on state and federal law, including historic legal documents and electronic resources.

-• University of Oregon John E. Jaqua Law Library: Located on the main campus in Eugene, this law library is open to the general public for research purposes3 and includes major collections such as Oregon Law, Ocean and Coastal Law, Employment Law, and Indian Law and Culture.
+- University of Oregon John E. Jaqua Law Library: Located on the main campus in Eugene, this law library is open to the general public for research purposes and includes major collections such as Oregon Law, Ocean and Coastal Law, Employment Law, and Indian Law and Culture.

 References: